-- All participants must be present at least 30 min prior to the event starting time indicated on the Any team late or not present will lose by default.
+- All participants must be present at least 30 min prior to the event starting time indicated on the schedule.
+Any team late or not present will lose by default.

-- All coaches must report to the Ball Hockey Sport Chair prior to the start of the tournament to discuss the rules of the game and go over any other required This tournament follows the CBHA rules governing minor ball hockey.
+- All coaches must report to the Ball Hockey Sport Chair prior to the start of the tournament to discuss the rules of the game and go over any other required information.
+This tournament follows the CBHA rules governing minor ball hockey.
 All referees and linesmen are carded officials.

-- Each team is responsible for obtaining and checking the game sheet for The first team arriving to the rink will be given a game sheet at the registration desk (prize table).
+- Each team is responsible for obtaining and checking the game sheet for errors.
+The first team arriving to the rink will be given a game sheet at the registration desk (prize table).
 Once checked, they should turn the game sheet over to the other team.
 This team then should submit the score sheet to the scorekeeper.

 - No other persons besides registered players and coaches may enter the players bench or team dressing room.

 - Each game will consist of two - 25 minute running time halves, with 5 minute intermissions.

 - Stop time during last 5 minutes of last period if scores are within 2 goals.

 - Each team shall be allowed one 30 second time out per period.